CoachbotSwarm/User-Guide/README.md

 #### Coachbots

 The coachbot robots communicate with each other over a server and can do all-to-all communication.
 If you wish to restrict the communication radius, you must manually do that in your algorithm.
 A common way to do this is to send location along with the message so each robot can calculate its distance to the robot sending the message and discard it if it is outside the desired communication radius.
 For more information on sending messages, please refer to sections below about the available robot API and communication.
 These purple, cylindrical robots have unique IDs which will be mapped to the positions specified by the user in one of their submission files detailed below.
+Each robot is around 11cm in diameter and is 14cm tall.

 ### Getting Started with Git
 For our testbed, we currently use the popular system, Github, as a platform for users to submit their experiments to and receive results.
 To get started, make an account on https://github.com/ (a free account will be sufficient for our system).
 There are two popular ways to use Github on your local machine, which are explained below.
 Our Github organization, Coachbot-Swarm, houses the repositories for experiment submission and example code as well as private user repositories. ***https://github.com/Coachbot-Swarm***